 What does it mean to be a BCD student?
 BCD Students Are...
-Prepared.
+Challenged.

 “The teachers at BCD are truly exceptional people.
 I did not realize how unusual this was until I went to shadow at the high schools.
 Here, the teachers know you personally and the level of trust astounds me every day.”– BCD Middle School student

-The BCD preschool social studies curriculum features literature and experiences that encourage children to discover the world, its cultures, geography, and history.
-Problem solving, communication and respect for people and the world are focal points and problem solving and conflict resolution skills are taught on a daily basis.
+Social studies curriculum features literature and experiences that encourage children to discover the world, its cultures, geography, and history.
+Respect for people and the world are focal points and problem solving and conflict resolution skills are modeled on a daily basis.

 In addition to our strong academics, Boulder Country Day’s preschool incorporates a “Specials” curriculum.
 This curriculum includes instruction in foreign language (French and Spanish), movement, music, and library skills, science lab, and computer lab (pre-K only) on a weekly basis.
 Our specials curriculum helps to ensure that every preschool child begins to discover his/her excellence.